-Our basic approach has been to focus on play (alone & with others), developing daily routines, good habits, getting outside, reading a ton, and keeping childhood simple and free of busyness.
+Our basic approach for ages 0-4 has been to focus on play (alone & with others), developing daily routines, good habits, getting outside, reading a ton, and keeping childhood simple and free of busyness.

 Here are my recommended resources for handwriting, math, reading, and everyday-life learning IF you & your child are eager to get going.